History and Philosophy of Volunteer Hospices in the United States

 • Community members have gone through extensive training to be in-home volunteers.

-• Licensed therapists have volunteered to see grief support clients.
+• Professional counselors have volunteered to see grief support clients.

 • Others have donated funds, supported capital campaigns, sponsored events, donated in-kind services, helped with outreach, and served on our board.